TYPO3-Initiatives/content-blocks-examples/README.md

 This a TYPO3 extension, which contains examples for the Content Blocks in version 12.
 It delivers some examples, which you can use to test and play around to get a feeling how it works.

+The repository for Content Blocks can be found here: https://github.com/nhovratov/content-blocks
 ____

 ## Installation